Process to Build

 Infill Pre-Application Meeting

-The City of Edmonton offers free pre-application meetings to people that are looking at building a Garden Suite in an established neighbourhood.
+The City of Edmonton offers free pre-application meetings to people that are looking at building a Backyard Housing in an established neighbourhood.
 This is an opportunity for city planners to provide feedback on your concept plan and give you guidance about what should be considered for your final design.
 This can help expedite the permitting process.
 The more detail you can provide about your design at this stage, the better.

 Submit permit Application

 At this point, the City of Edmonton reviews your application.
 It is important to remember that as long as your design is within the current rules and regulations and does not conflict with a bylaw or need a variance, it cannot be denied by a development officer or appealed by neighbours.
 This is why the pre-application meeting is so important as it ensures your design follows all rules and regulations.